cal-overflow/site/src/content/books/index.md

 - The price of time
 - The body keeps the score
 - Anti-fragile
-- Letters from a Stoic
-- 4000 weeks
 - Five wealth secrets
 - Finite and Infinite games
 - *A Book covering corporations by Garret Sutton <!-- Still need to determine which book of his to read -->